streamnative/function-mesh-website/docs/connectors/pulsar-io-debug.md

 - `kubectl describe pod POD_NAME -n NAMESPACE_NAME`: check the current state of the Pod and recent events.

-For the use of `kubectl` commands, see [here](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).
+For the use of `kubectl` commands, see [kubectl command reference](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

 ## Use log topics